REAN-Foundation/reancare-service/docs/release_docs/Pr-ci-cd_ReleaseFlow.md

  These are the jobs used in PR-ci-cd workflow

  #### CodeScan-ESLint
-  This is the how CodeScan-ESLint job looks like
   In this job we are analyzes the code developer wrote against some rules for stylistic or programmatic errors.

   * This job use static code analysis tool which identify problematic patterns found in application source code.
   * This job uses [Super-linter](https://github.com/marketplace/actions/super-linter) action to run this job.

  #### Build-Docker-Image
- This is how Build-Docker-Image job looks like
  In this job we are validating whether ECR image building properly or not.

   * This job create a docker image with image tag using branch name and short SHA of commit.